 Pterygium is commonly caused by frequent exposure to UV light or severe eye irritation from a dry climate, therefore people who live in hot countries or work outdoors for long periods of time may be at an increased risk.
 It is also thought that dust, wind and dry-eye syndrome may be contributory factors.

-Pterygium usually occur in those over the age of thirty and is not usually found in children.
+Pterygium usually occurs in those over the age of thirty and is not usually found in children.

 How Your Eye Works: The Basics